ResetXPDR/MSFS2020_AutoFPS/README.md

       - IFR and VFR flight modes will use the same cloud reduction method.
     - TLOD (FPS Sensitivity and FPS Tolerance TLOD Automation Methods)
       - Decreases when TLOD has already auto reduced to TLOD Min and FPS is still below target FPS by more than the FPS tolerance.
-      - Cloud Recovery TLOD with optional +
+      - Cloud Recovery TLOD with optional + (resultant TLOD must fall within TLOD Min+5 and TLOD Max-5)
         - The TLOD level required to cancel an active cloud quality reduction state and restore cloud quality back to its initial higher quality level.
         - Ideally set to 50 TLOD or more above TLOD Min to provide a TLOD buffer to minimise the chance that cloud quality will constantly change down and up.
         - When + is checked, Cloud Recovery TLOD becomes relative to TLOD Min instead of absolute.
     - GPU Load (All TLOD Automation Methods)
       - Requires the GPU-Z companion app to be installed and running for this method to work.
 If GPU-Z is not running, the user will be alerted to start it in on the app status line in the General section.
       - Decreases when the GPU load, as measured by the GPU-Z companion app, is higher than the user-defined Decrease GPU Load percentage.
+(50% - 100% allowable)
-      - Cloud Recovery GPU load
+      - Cloud Recovery GPU load (5% - 90% and at least 10% less than Decrease GPU Load allowable)
         - Recovers when the GPU load is lower than the user-defined Recover GPU Load percentage.
         - Ideally set to at least 15% lower than the Decrease GPU Load percentage to provide a GPU load buffer to minimise the chance that cloud quality will constantly change down and up.
   -  Auto OLOD
      -  When enabled, four user definable parameters relating to this feature will be revealed on the UI.
-     -  Rather than the automation being FPS based, which would cause contention with TLOD changes at the same time, OLOD will adjust based on an altitude band with a base and top level and with OLOD values defined for each of these altitudes.
+     -  Rather than the automation being FPS based, which would cause contention with TLOD changes at the same time, OLOD will adjust based on an altitude band with a base (1000ft minimum and less than top) and top level (2000ft minimum, 100000ft maximum and greater than base) and with OLOD values defined for each of these altitudes (10 - 1000 allowable).
      -  The app will set OLOD @ Base at or below the Alt OLOD Base (AGL), set the OLOD @ Top at or above Alt OLOD Top (AGL) and interpolate in between.
 Note that OLOD @ Base can be higher, lower or the same value as the OLOD @ Top, depending on whether you want OLOD to decrease, increase or stay the same respectively as you ascend.
 <br/><br/>